Die deutsche Fassung ist hier

 I need a „big agency“, don’t I?

-A „big“ agency: A big agency has high costs and needs artists with high fees to make the business function.
-If you are not in this category yet, they might not be very interested, but you can always try…
+A big agency has high costs and needs artists with high fees to make the business function.
+If you are not in this category yet, they might not be very interested, but you can always try, especially if you have a voice that is very high, very low or very loud.

 A “small” agency:

-In a smaller agency or with a freshly started agent, you might meet somebody interested in „collecting“ good new singers and invest some time (and money) to rise with her/his singers.
+In a smaller agency or with a freshly started agent, you might meet somebody interested in „collecting“ good new singers and investing some time (and money) to rise with her/his singers.

 From the agent’s point of view: